UTS Sport: T20 Cricket

+Futsal

+UTS were the overall champion at the Nationals Futsal Championships in 2023, with both men's and women's team finishing first in their respective rankings.

 Nationals Snow

-UTS were the overall champion at the Nationals Snow in 2022, and were awarded the Spirit of the Mountain Award in 2019.
+UTS were the overall champion at the Nationals Snow on two occasions (2022, 2023), and were awarded the Spirit of the Mountain Trophy twice, in 2019 and 2023.

 Indigenous Nationals

 UTS were overall champion of the Indigenous Nationals on two occasions (2003, 2019).